Galicia (Spain): Migration

 Like many rural areas of Western Europe, Galicia's history has been defined by mass emigration.
 Significant internal migration took place from Galicia in the late 19th and early 20th centuries to the industrialized Spanish cities of Barcelona, Bilbao, Zaragoza and Madrid.
 Other Galicians emigrated to Latin America – Argentina, Uruguay, Venezuela, Mexico, Brazil and Cuba in particular.

 The two cities with the greatest number of people of Galician descent outside Galicia are Buenos Aires, Argentina, and nearby Montevideo, Uruguay.
 Immigration from Galicia was so significant in these areas that Argentines and Uruguayans now commonly refer to all Spaniards as gallegos (Galicians).

 During the Franco years, there was a new wave of emigration out of Galicia to other European countries, most notably to France, Germany, Switzerland, and the United Kingdom.
 Many of these immigrant or expatriate communities have their groups or clubs, which they formed in the first decades of settling in a new place.
 The Galician diaspora is so widespread that websites such as Fillos de Galicia have been created in the 21st century to organize and form a network of ethnic Galicians throughout the world.

 After this, a third wave was a Spanish internal emigration to heavier industrialised areas of Spain, like the Basque Country or Catalonia.

 The proportion of foreign-born people in Galicia is only 2.9 percent compared to the national figure of 10 percent; among the autonomous communities, only Extremadura has a lower percentage of immigrants.
 Of the foreign nationals resident in Galicia, 17.93 percent are the ethnically related Portuguese, 10.93 percent are Colombian and 8.74 percent Brazilian.

 Language

 Galicia has two official languages: Galician (Galician: galego) and Spanish (also known in Spain as Castellano, i.e. "Castilian"), both of them Romance languages.
-Galician originated regionally; the latter was associated with Castile.
+The former (Galician) originated regionally; the latter (Castilian) was associated with Castile.
 Galician is recognized in the Statute of Autonomy of Galicia as the lingua propia ("own language") of Galicia.

 Galician and Portuguese share a common medieval phase known as Galician-Portuguese.
 The independence of Portugal since the late Middle Ages has favored the divergence of the Galician and Portuguese languages as they developed.
 Though considered to be independent languages in Galicia, the shared history between Galician and Portuguese has been widely acknowledged; in 2014, the Galician parliament approved Law 1/2014 on the promotion of Portuguese and links with the Lusophony.